Plano ISD School@Home

 All students began the school year in the remote setting from August 12 to September 8.
 On September 9 students transitioned into their selected learning environment: Face-to-face or PISD school@home.

 Plano ISD understands that families may want to change their instructional environment choice based on the evolution of the COVID-19 pandemic.

-- Changes may be made beginning July 24.
-Instructional environment selections will be valid through the end of the first 9-week cycle.
+- Instructional environment selections are valid through the end of each 9-week cycle.

-- Changes beyond the first 9-week cycle will be permitted during the indicated window (see below).
+- Changes at each 9-week cycle will be permitted during the indicated window.

 - These changes will become effective on the first day of the next 9-week grading period through the end of the grading cycle.

-- Teachers will teach School@Home students from their classrooms or other assigned PISD facilities.
+- Teachers will teach school@home students from their classrooms or other assigned Plano ISD facilities.

 - In this setting, teachers will provide instruction, learning resources and support through the use of Google Classroom.